abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 At Abhayagiri, we almost always have a waiting list for people who want to come and train.

-The classic model is for the Monastic Sangha to be laying the foundation for teaching, leadership and being an example.
+The classic model is for the monastic sangha to be laying the foundation for teaching, leadership and being an example.
 I think oftentimes there is a false dichotomy perceived, from the West, because the monastic presence is so strong in Asia.
 Oftentimes, people overlook the strength